-Course Note: If students wish to upgrade materials for a project, they will be expected to purchase
+Course Note: If students wish to upgrade materials for a project, they will be expected to purchase those materials

-TMJ3E1- Manufacturing Technology, Grade 11, Workplace Preparation
+TMJ3C1 - Manufacturing Technology, Grade 11, College Preparation

-This hands-on, project-based course is designed for students planning to enter an occupation or apprenticeship in manufacturing directly after graduation.
-Students will work on a variety of manufacturing projects, developing knowledge and skills in design, fabrication, and problem solving and using tools and equipment such as engine lathes, milling machines, and welding machines.
-In addition, students may have the opportunity to acquire industry-standard certification and training.
-Students will develop an awareness of environmental and societal issues related to manufacturing and will learn about secondary school pathways that lead to careers in the industry.
+This course enables students to develop knowledge and skills through hands-on, project-based learning.
+Students will acquire design, fabrication, and problem-solving skills while using tools and equipment such as lathes, mills, welders, computer-aided machines, robots, and control systems.
+Students may have opportunities to obtain industry-standard certification and training.
+Students will develop an awareness of environmental and societal issues related to manufacturing and will learn about pathways leading to careers in the industry.